Adam777Z/lifx/README.md

 A simple app to control LIFX lights over the Internet.

-Available on multiple platforms on the web as a Progressive Web App (PWA) that can be installed and as a desktop app (built using Electron).
+Available on multiple platforms:
+- on the web as a Progressive Web App (PWA) that can be installed
+- desktop app (built using Electron)

 Requires your LIFX personal access token, get it [here](https://cloud.lifx.com/).